asmeurer/blog/posts/moving-away-from-python-2.markdown

 The debt will only increase, especially as the technical opportunity cost, if you will, of not being able to use newer and shinier versions of Python 3 grows.
 The burden will have to shift at some point.
-Those with the financial resources may choose to offload this debt to others,[^fn4] say, by backporting features or bugfixes to older library versions that support Python 2 (or by helping to move code to Python 3).
+Those with the financial resources may choose to offload this debt to others,[^continuum] say, by backporting features or bugfixes to older library versions that support Python 2 (or by helping to move code to Python 3).

 I want to end by pointing out that if you are, for whatever reason, still using Python 2, you may be worried that if libraries become Python 3-only and